Stainless steel cookware vs nonstick cookware

 This leads us to another limitation of nonstick cookware:

 you cannot easily or consistently achieve crisped, golden or browned food in a nonstick pan.
 This is because forming a crust or sear on food requires high heats and adherence at the micro level of some food to the cooking surface.

-Nonstick pans, as per their nomenclature, don’t allow for this adherence and are not made to withstand the temperatures necessary to sear anyway.
+Nonstick pans don’t allow for this adherence and are not made to withstand the temperatures necessary to sear anyway.

 Because you can’t brown or sear food in nonstick pans, you cannot deglaze in them either.
 This means you cannot make the most of the morsels and juices a piece of meat would leave behind in a stainless pan by developing them into delicious sauces with the help of a little wine, stock or water.
 If you want to deglaze, stainless reigns supreme.

 Read more about Hard-Anodized Vs Ceramic if you are interested in buying nonstick